-We have studied the acoustic pressure on the surface of the basilar membrane by combining an understanding of the coupling between an array of subwavelength resonators (described by Theorem 1) with the theory of Hopf resonators in cochlear mechanics (explored in Section 1.1).
+We have studied the acoustic pressure on the surface of the basilar membrane by combining an understanding of the coupling between an array of subwavelength resonators with the theory of Hopf resonators in cochlear mechanics.
 This approach has proved successful in describing several phenomena commonly exhibited by the cochlea.
 Firstly, it was shown in Section 2.1 that the model produced the desired frequency selectivity and nonlinear amplification.
-The phase lag also showed similarities to experimental observations.
+The phase and group delays also showed similarities to experimental observations, particularly by taking values greater than a cycle.
 Then, in Section 2.2 it was further shown that the two-tone response of this coupled Hopf system both suffers from two-tone suppression and produces combination tones.